 Using supplements to induce impressive muscle pumps has for many years been a mainstay for serious lifters seeking a muscle-building advantage.
 While the list of pump-friendly ingredients appears to be growing by the day, there remain a select few that continue to trump the others in both effectiveness and in the range of benefits they provide.

-Arguably the best of these is agmatine sulfate, a naturally-occurring biogenic amine (a derivative of ammonia) originating from the conditionally essential amino acid L-arginine.
+Arguably the best of these is agmatine sulfate.
+What is agmatine sulfate you ask?
+It is a naturally-occurring biogenic amine (a derivative of ammonia) originating from the conditionally essential amino acid L-arginine.
 While agmatine sulfate shares many of the same benefits as L-arginine, it’s believed to have better oral bioavailability and can be taken at much lower dosages to, among other functions, boost nitric oxide (NO) levels to achieve and sustain massive pumps.

 Naturally produced in the body, stored in the neurons, and present in both the brain and spinal cord, agmatine sulfate functions as a neuromodulator (affects groups of neurons) and neurotransmitter (transmits messages from one neuron to another) to favorably influence a range of physiological functions, including memory and reasoning, neuronal development, cellular stability, blood pressure, insulin secretion and neuropathic pain reduction.14, 15, 16